sibomarie/luna/README.md

 |             36|           4|
 |             72|           4|

+Image size is 1GB, provision node is equipped with 1Gb interface

 # Start
 Let's assume you have server with ip 10.30.255.254 and this repo in /luna